Red River Rivalry: 1996–2001

 The 2001 game, which ended Oklahoma 14–Texas 3, was a classic defensive struggle that was notable for a play made late in the 4th quarter.

 Both the Sooners' and the Longhorns' defenses were outstanding, holding their counterparts to less than 100 yards rushing for the entire game.
-When either offense could muster any momentum, they were often let down by their kicker-OU's Tim Duncan missed two field goals and UT's Dusty Mangum had one blocked.

-OU led 7–3 at the half on a Quentin Griffin 2-yard touchdown in the second quarter.
+When either offense could muster any momentum, they were often let down by their kicker: OU's Tim Duncan missed two field goals, and UT's Dusty Mangum had one blocked.
+OU led 7–3 at the half on the back of a Quentin Griffin 2-yard touchdown in the second quarter.
 That score held until late in the fourth quarter.

 The Sooners got the ball with just over eight minutes to play on their own 20-yard line, and put together a 12-play, 53-yard drive that took them all the way to the Texas 27-yard line.
 Facing a 4th & 16, OU sent out Tim Duncan for what appeared to be a 44-yard FG attempt.
 Instead, Duncan sent a pooch punt deep into the Texas zone, which caught UT's Nathan Vasher off guard.
 Confused, Vasher caught the ball at his own 3-yard line and was immediately downed.

 Down 7–3, Texas had 2:06 to drive 97 yards on the stiff Sooner defense.
 On first down, Texas quarterback Chris Simms' pass was deflected by OU safety Roy Williams, who had blitzed and literally leapt over the blocker, Brett Robin, to collide with Simms at the moment he released the ball.
 The ball landed right in Oklahoma linebacker Teddy Lehman's hands, who walked into the endzone for a touchdown.
 The play happened so fast, many fans did not know exactly what had happened.
 The play by Roy Williams is often called "The Superman Play" because of the way that Williams resembled Superman flying through the air with his arms stretched out at Chris Simms when he hit him.
 Duncan's extra point sealed the 14–3 OU victory.